 The bill S. 133 proposes several amendments to the South Carolina Code of Laws concerning the sale of alcoholic beverages and related liability insurance requirements.
-It mandates that individuals licensed to sell alcoholic beverages must surrender their licenses after three incidents within a calendar year that activate their liquor liability insurance.
-Additionally, the bill reduces the required coverage for liquor liability insurance from one million dollars to two hundred fifty thousand dollars.
-It also introduces a new section defining "person" for legal purposes and modifies the rules regarding joint and several liability, stating that if a plaintiff is found to be fifty percent or more at fault, the jury must return a verdict for the defendant.
+It mandates that individuals licensed to sell alcoholic beverages must surrender their licenses after three incidents within a calendar year that activate their liquor liability insurance coverage.
+Additionally, the bill reduces the required liquor liability insurance coverage from one million dollars to two hundred fifty thousand dollars.
+It also introduces a new definition of "person" for legal purposes and modifies the rules regarding joint and several liability, stating that if a plaintiff is found to be fifty percent or more at fault, the jury must return a verdict for the defendant.

 Statutes affected: 12/11/2024: 61-2-140, 61-2-145, 15-3-530, 15-38-12, 15-38-15, 15-33-135